instaloader/instaloader/README.rst

 When invoked like this, it also **stores the session cookies** in a file in ``/tmp``, which will be reused later when ``--login`` is given.
-So you can download private profiles **non-interactively** when you already have a valid session cookies file.
+So you can download private profiles **non-interactively** when you already have a valid session cookie file.

 If you want to **download all followees of a given profile**, call